cisco-outshift-ai-agents/pr-review-agntcy-multi-agent/README.md

      - Pull request review comment
      - Pull request review thread

-#### Install your own Terraform PR Reviewer GitHub App to a repository
+#### Install your own Multi-Agent PR Reviewer GitHub App to a repository

 1. Go to `Developer settings` under your GitHub profile settings
 2. Click to your GitHub App name